Malvina Shanklin Harlan: Family and descendants

 She and her husband were both Presbyterians.
 They had six children – three sons and three daughters.

 Their oldest daughter, Edith, died shortly after she married and bore a child.
 Their eldest son, Richard, became a Presbyterian minister and educator, and he served as president of Lake Forest College from 1901 until 1906.
 Their second son, James S., practiced law in Chicago and served as Attorney General of Puerto Rico before being appointed to the Interstate Commerce Commission in 1906 and becoming that body's chairman in 1914.
 Their youngest son, John Maynard, also practiced law in Chicago and served as an alderman before running unsuccessfully for mayor several times.

 John Maynard's son, John Marshall Harlan II, served as an Associate Justice of the U.S. Supreme Court from 1955 to 1971.

+Death

+Harlan died on October 10, 1916, at the home of her daughter in Washington, D.C.
+She was buried in Rock Creek Cemetery.